Ayt777/TEPEF/README.md

 A small dataset is provided, you can download through [Baidu Netdisk](https://pan.baidu.com/s/1ZizZL3ycSxGw6Rgw83YKqA?pwd=ttv2) or [Google Drive]() and place it in `TSEEN/small_dataset.pkl`.

-You can simply run a demo:
+Then you can simply run a demo:
 ```python
 cd TSEEN/examples
 python train.py